Sadhana Shivdasani: End of acting career

 Sadhana had health issues due to her thyroid, which she got treated in Boston.
-After returning from the US, she starred in the successful movies Intaquam (1969), Ek phool do mali (1969), Sachaai (1969), Dil Daulat Duniya (1972) and Geeta Mera Naam (1974).
+After returning from the US, she starred in the successful movies Intaquam (1969), Ek Phool Do Mali (1969), Aap Aye Bahaar Ayee (1971), Ishq Par Zor Nahin (1970), Dil Daulat Duniya (1972) and Geeta Mera Naam (1974).

 In Intaquam she played the role of a woman who revengefully lures the son of her own boss who cheated her, to be put behind the bars for a crime he did not commit.
 In 1974, her directorial venture Geeta Mera Naam was released.
 Produced by her husband, the film had herself playing the lead actress along with Sunil Dutt and Feroz Khan.
 It was also Saroj Khan's first film as an independent dance director.
 The film did "above average" business at the box office.
+A non-lexical vocable from the song "Mujhe maar daalo" of this film appears in the song "People" which features in American rapper J Dilla's album Donuts (2006).

 After that, she retired from acting, as she did not want to be cast as a side-actress or do character roles.
 Later, she and her husband formed a production company.
 She also produced the movie Pati Parmeshwar, starring Dimple Kapadia in 1989.